dukenmarga/civil-engineering-toolbox/README.md

 #civil-engineering-toolbox
-civil-engineering-toolbox is collection of small programs to help civil engineer to solve small to medium size and common problems found in engineering world in order to solve the big problems.
+civil-engineering-toolbox is collection of small programs to help civil engineer to solve small to medium size and common problems found in engineering world in order to solve the main problems.
+It is web based application that can be opened in your own browser (offline) or can be accessed from other computer if you are connected to LAN (Local Area Network).
 This software can be used as a problem-solver, reminder (through the shown formula), or to give quick estimation.